-Note: The emacs indent function works well for this, since it indents with spaces (even if you use the tab key).
+Note: The emacs indent function works well for this, since it indents with spaces (even if you use the tab key, but you need emacs variable "indent-tabs-mode" set to nil).

 Don't add a single comment character on an empty line, keep the line empty.
 Do not: